 Netanyahu admits Israeli forces killed NGO workers in Gaza

+Netanyahu says Israeli forces killed World Central Kitchen workers in Gaza

 Prime Minister Benjamin Netanyahu confirms Israel launched attack that killed seven charity workers in Gaza.